pressla/imidocs/docs/kube-deployment-pattern-rh.md

 ![Rolling deployment strategy](img/f3-1.png)

 #### Recreate Deployment
-This strategy stops all existing Pods before starting new ones, ensuring no overlap but introducing downtime【13:9†source】.
+This strategy stops all existing Pods before starting new ones, ensuring no overlap but introducing downtime.

 *Figure 3-2.
 Fixed deployment using a Recreate strategy.*

 ![Fixed deployment using a Recreate strategy](img/f3-2.png)

 #### Blue-Green Deployment
 This strategy minimizes downtime by deploying a new version in parallel with the existing one.
 Once verified, traffic switches to the new version by updating the Service selector.
-Resources for the old version can then be released【13:1†source】【13:6†source】.
+Resources for the old version can then be released.

 *Figure 3-3.
 Blue-Green release.*

 ![Blue-Green release](img/f3-3.png)

 #### Canary Release
 This approach gradually introduces a new version to a subset of users.
 If successful, it replaces the old version entirely.
-It involves managing two Deployments and adjusting traffic split using service mesh or ingress controllers【13:6†source】.
+It involves managing two Deployments and adjusting traffic split using service mesh or ingress controllers

 *Figure 3-4.
 Canary release.*